 Music night under the arcades

-There are numerous historic and geographical sites to explore that must be visited and are easily accessible from Coustalou such as;
+There are numerous historic and geographical sites to explore that are easily accessible from Coustalou, such as:

 Rocamadour